Effective Date: April 1, 2026 | BENED LLC

 This disclosure will be updated whenever:

-If you have questions about any strategy, formula, or implementation detail, please contact us:
+If you have questions about any strategy, formula, or implementation detail: